 The Right to Evidence Disclosure in Criminal Discovery

-In the same way laws and penalties govern our people, there are rules in place that need to be adhered to once someone commits a crime.
+In the same way that laws and penalties govern our people, there are rules in place that need to be adhered to once someone commits a crime.
 The justice system has procedures in place with rules that govern how to decide if an accused is guilty or not.

 Discovery material can come in a variety of forms.
 One common piece of discovery is a police report.
 A police report is often the first item of discovery that a criminal defense attorney will receive.